Vermintide 2 gets a new career and some bad weather

 In case magical swords wasn't Arthurian enough for you, there are also quests that you can vow to complete.
 Complete objectives for the Lady of the Lake during your mission and the whole party will get buffs to their combat stats.
 There's one buff for every objective.

-To play as the Grail Knight, you'll need to buy it for 100 Shilings (Vermintide 2's free currency) in the in-game shop, or you can buy it on Steam.
-There's a bundle, too, which includes cosmetic upgrades and some more Shilings.
+To play as the Grail Knight, you'll need to buy it from the in-game shop or Steam.
+There's a bundle, too, which includes cosmetic upgrades and some more Shillings, the in-game currency.
+[I mistakenly claimed that the career could also be purchased for Shillings, but this is not the case.]

 This is perfectly timed as I've just started getting into Vermintide 2.
 I'm still getting to grips with the single career I've unlocked—the Bounty Hunter for Victor Saltzpyre—so I'm not quite ready to start throwing Shilings at a new one, but I do quite fancy making skaven kebabs as a tanky Bretonnian knight.